-In most states, the lender can seek a personal judgment against you to recover the deficiency after the short sale (though a few states prohibit this under certain circumstances).
-Generally, once a deficiency judgment has been obtained, the lender may collect this amount (in our example, $50,000) from you by doing such things as garnishing wages or levying a bank account.
-(To learn more about deficiency judgments and to find the law in your state, see our Deficiency Judgments area.)
+In most states, the lender can seek a personal judgment against you to recover the deficiency after the short sale.
+Though, a few states prohibit deficiency judgments after short sales under certain circumstances.
+Generally, once a deficiency judgment has been obtained, the lender may collect this amount—in our example, $50,000—from you by doing such things as garnishing wages or levying a bank account.

-When you should hire an attorney.
-If you need legal advice about your risk of a deficiency judgment, you should seriously consider hiring a lawyer who can advise you about your particular situation.
+If you need legal advice about your risk of a deficiency judgment, you should consider hiring a lawyer who can advise you about your particular situation.

 Also, good lawyers have extensive skills in negotiation.
-In the likely event that you are facing a potential deficiency judgment, a lawyer can help:
+In the event that you're facing a potential deficiency judgment, a lawyer can help:

-If the lender does get a deficiency judgment against you, an attorney can potentially help you file bankruptcy to get rid of the judgment (and provide advice about whether this is a good idea).
-(Learn more in Nolo’s Bankruptcy area.)
+If the lender does get a deficiency judgment against you, an attorney can potentially help you file bankruptcy to get rid of the judgment—and provide advice about whether this is a good idea.

 Each short sale document has a legal interpretation and legal consequences.
-However, the terms may not be clear to someone who doesn't have a legal background.
-For example, sometimes homeowners think that the short sale approval letter (the contractual agreement from the lender) lets them off the hook for the deficiency, but in reality it doesn't.
+But the terms may not be clear to someone who doesn't have a legal background.
+For example, sometimes homeowners think that the short sale approval letter—the contractual agreement from the lender—lets them off the hook for the deficiency, but in reality it doesn't.

-If the short sale falls through, the lender may pursue a foreclosure against you.
+If the short sale falls through, the lender might pursue a foreclosure against you.
 An attorney can review the foreclosure papers and advise you about your different options if this happens.